Figure Eight Island: Hurricanes and other storms

 In September 2019 the island was evacuated prior to Hurricane Dorian making landfall.
-Hurricane Dorian caused a waterspout to move ashore onto the north end of Figure Eight Island, causing damage to a couple beachfront homes.
+Hurricane Dorian caused a waterspout to move ashore onto the north end of Figure Eight Island, causing damage to some beachfront houses.

 Geography

 Figure Eight Island is located just north of Wrightsville Beach and Wilmington.
 The island has an area of 1300 acres, most of which is marshland.

 Between the northernmost part of Figure Eight and Lea-Hutaff Island lies Rich Inlet, one of the few natural inlets in North Carolina.
 To the south, between the island and Wrightsville Beach, lies Mason Inlet.
 The former is a stable inlet, while the latter is migratory.

 Ocean

 Due to the island's proximity to the warm waters of the Gulf Stream, the ocean temperatures off of Figure Eight are comparable to destinations much further south and considerably warmer than the ocean off the Outer Banks.

 Figure Eight Island has never been subject to water quality advisories, which have been issued for nearby beaches.